 Revenues and operating cash flows

-In 2Q16, COP reported an OCF (operating cash flow) of ~$1.3 billion, which was ~42% lower than its OCF of ~$2.2 billion in 2Q15.
-The fall in 2Q16 OCF was primarily due to the lower operating revenues.
+In 3Q15, the company reported an OCF (operating cash flow) of ~$520 million, which was ~45% lower than its OCF of ~$945 million in 3Q14.
+The drop was also primarily due to the lower revenues reported in the same period.

-Remember, FCF helps a company enhance its shareholder value and can be used to pay dividends, buy back stock, or repay debt.
-FCF is calculated by subtracting capital expenditure from OCF.
+FCF helps a company enhance shareholder value, and can be used to pay dividends, buy back stock, or repay debt.
+FCF is calculated by subtracting capital expenditure, or capex, from OCF.

 In 3Q15, Noble Energy spent a total of $664 million in capex, lower than its guidance range of $750 million to $800 million.
 In the first nine months of 2015, the company spent a total of ~$2.3 billion in capex.

 Noble Energy lowered its fiscal 2015 capex guidance to slightly below $3 billion, a reduction of ~$100 million from its original estimates.
 Therefore, the company’s total capex in 2015 will be ~39% lower than its capex of ~$4.9 billion in 2014.
 For 2016, Noble Energy projects that its capital spending program will be below 2015’s levels.